MajidShafaee/SimpleSignalRChatApp/README.md

 This page can be accessed through the **/agent** address with the any username and password: **password**

 ## Technical Review
-Cookies are used to tracking anonymouse users and keep the history of messages An interface for persisting and retrieving the history of messages has been created, which is implemented as a In-memory for the demo purpose.
+Cookies are used to tracking anonymouse users and keep the history of messages.
+An interface for persisting and retrieving the history of messages has been created, which is implemented as a In-memory for the demo purpose.

 The following guide has been used to understanding lifetime events in SignalR and disconnection and reconnection scenarios.